knebiolo/stryke/README.md

 |River             |String     |(not required) River name for filtering                                                 |

-Families and genera of fishes for which there are data within the EPRI 1997 dataset.
+The families and genera of fishes are present within the EPRI 1997 dataset.  **Check spelling if no data is returned**
 | Family                | Genus       |                    |
 |-----------------------|-------------|--------------------|
 | Acipenseridae         | Acipenser   | Lepisosteus        |